xson-lang/XSON/docs/XSON-Introduction.md

     //Whitespace around (but not inside) the key or value is ignored os        :  Ubuntu
     version   :  22.04 LTS
-    start time:  14:03:59:10 //The first colon is used to seperate the key and value }
+    start time:  14:03:59:10 //The first colon is used to separate the key and value }
 }
 ```